 By Sarah Axtell, ND • March 3, 2012

 Radiant, glowing skin can be achieved by choosing foods that are nutritious, cleansing, and anti-inflammatory.
 Also, eliminating potential allergies is crucial to skin health.
-So put down the retin-A, botox, and steroid creams, for these are all pallaiative approaches.
+So put down the Retin-A, botox, and steroid creams, for these are all palliative approaches.
 Follow these natural tips to clearer, more youthful looking skin from the inside out.

 1. Eliminate food allergies.
 Eating foods that you are sensitive to or allergic to creates an overall inflammatory state in your body.
 This wreaks havoc on the integrity of your gut, thus decreasing your ability to eliminate properly and also absorb the nutrients from your food.
 The most common food allergies I see are gluten and dairy.
 You can do an elimination-challenge diet to see if these foods are the culprits or there are lab tests available to determine your specific allergies.
 Talk to your naturopathic doctor to discuss the details of an elimination-challenge diet or food allergy lab testing.

 2. Drink more water.
 Water keeps your kidneys healthy and helps flush toxins from your body.
 Kidneys are a primary route of elimination so if kidneys are working properly the body will not have to utilize secondary routes of elimnation, such as the skin, to eliminate wastes.
 Healthy kidneys translate to healthy skin.
 Drink 1/2 your body weight in ounces of water each day (ex. if you weight 150 lbs, drink 75 ounces of water daily).